vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 mkdir hpc-exercises
 cd hpc-exercises
 ```
 Create a .gitignore file for HPC-specific files which does need to be tracked or backedup.

-Open a new file with VSCode
+Open a new file with VSCode.
 Now add the following lines and save the file as .gitignore.
 ```
 *.out
 *.err